greenmancode/docs/IYPluginDocs.md

 ```
 Returns the index of a value in a table.
 Returns the index if the value is found and false if the value is not found.
 Keep in mind that this function only works with **sorted tables**.

+**Update:** ZWolf has documented a lot more of the core functions.
+Click [here](https://luatsuki.github.io/site/index.html) to see more of the core functions.

 ## Loading Plugins